LotsOfPixelsStudios/TimoliaCreative.github.io/pages/Plugin.md

 }
 ````

-## Unsafe (experimental &#129514;)
+## Unsafe &#129514;

 Most TranClate Objects have an inner class called `Unsafe`.
 This class contains
 data the Minecraft Developer sets and modifies with functions.
 For plugins, we may want
-to access or remove data from these maps - to do that we can go into the unsafe context like:
+to access, modify or remove data from these maps/objects - to do that we can go into the unsafe context like:

 ````kotlin
 behEntity {